jjvanzon/JJs-Reference-Architecture/code-style.md

 |                          |     |
 |--------------------------|-----|
 | __Chronological__        | When one method delegates to another in a particular order, you might order the methods chronologically.
-| __By functional aspect__ | When your code has distinct functionalities, you might keep members with similar functions together and add a comment line above each group.
+| __By functional aspect__ | When your code has distinct functionalities, you might keep members with similar functions together and add a comment line above the group.
 | __By technical aspect__  | You may choose to keep your fields together, your `properties` together, your methods together.
-Grouping them by access modifier (e.g. `public` or `private`) might be another option.
+Another option might be to group them by access modifier (e.g. `public` or `private`).
 | __By layer__             | When you can identify *layers* in your `class`, you might first list the members of layer 1, then the members of layer 2, etc.

-When ordering members in your code, you might prefer to do it chronologically if possible.
-Otherwise, order them by functional aspect.
+You might prefer to make it chronological if possible.
+Otherwise, order it by functional aspect.
 But there are no rights and wrongs here.
 Whatever seems most appropriate for your code.

 Misc Preferences